-Google “fair trade products” and you’ll be offered up hundreds of websites selling everything from food and wine, to coffee and tea, to apparel, jewellery and cotton.
+Google “fair trade products” and you’ll be offered hundreds of websites selling everything from food and wine, to coffee and tea, to apparel, jewellery and cotton.
 So the question arises: how do you tell if you’re really buying fair trade or not?

 Fair trade or not fair trade?

 The answer seems simple enough: the business should belong to a fair trade organization and be able to display a fair trade symbol of that organization on their products and/or website.
 Okay, but you there are a plethora of such organizations and logos.
 Confusing?
 A little.
-It’s a bit like searching for a needle in a haystack except there are hundreds of needles, and you don’t know if one will actually do what you want.
+It’s a bit like searching for a needle in a haystack except there are hundreds of needles, and you don’t know if one will do what you want.

-How do you even know what a given claim of “fair trade” means?
+How do you even know what a claim of “fair trade” means?
 Does it for example just apply to the raw materials used in a product (the cotton in clothing), or every step of the process (the entire clothing manufacturing process)?
 Contrasting with organic food production which has legally enforceable international standards, fair trade production does not.

 So what should you look for next time you’re shopping online or in a store?
 The following’s a brief rundown of the most important fair trade certifiers and organizations and what their logo means to you, the consumer.

 To myself personally (big coffee drinker; someone who enjoys hanging out in cafes drinking mocaccino while writing articles about topics such as fair trade) this is the most instantly recognizable.
 Recognition doesn’t imply comprehension.
 I naively thought it was solely for coffee.
 Tea perhaps.
 It’s not.
 FLO is an international umbrella organization made up of different labelling initiatives from 21 countries and covers a wide range of products including coffee, coco, tea, spices, fruit, and rice and even sports balls!